zaboura/gc-vision-api-script-ocr/Readme.md

 At this stage, you have set-up everything needed on Google Cloud Platform.
 To develop a script that will generate World Cloud of your resume, you might need to install some libraries.

-You need to do some installation in your python environment. you can use the __requirements__ file provided on the my __Github__ repository to avoid dependencies conflicts, or you can copy them from the list bellow.
+You need to do some installation in your python environment--For my case I worked with python3.7. you can use the __requirements__ file provided on the my __[Github](https://github.com/zaboura/gc-vision-api-script-ocr)__ repository to avoid dependencies conflicts, or you can copy them from the list bellow.

 ```
-pip install google-cloud-storage
-pip install google-cloud-vision
-pip install matplotlib
-pip install nltk
-pip install numpy
-pip install spacy
-pip install wordcloud
+pip install google-cloud-storage google-cloud-vision matplotlib nltk numpy spacy grpcio wordcloud
 ```

 Finally, you should set-up Google Cloud credential to your Python environment using JSON downloaded file.
 With this authentication you will identify your computer to Google Cloud Services.